tomtor/HDL-deflate/README.md

 # Future Improvements (when there is interest)

-* Reduce LUT usage: Try to fit in a Lattice ultra plus 5k.
+* ~~Reduce cell usage: Try to fit in a Lattice ultra plus 5k.
 Because these devices have no LUT-ram the input buffer must be rewritten to use BRAM.
-This will reduce the LUT usage.
+This will reduce the cell usage.~~ Done for decompress.
 * ~~Improve speed from current 80Mhz to 100Mhz~~
 * ~~Improve compression performance~~
 * Handle compress input streams < 4 bytes